 Now, more than in previous working generations, it has become imperative that we begin holding the quality of our work in high regard.

+What is quality vs quantity at work?
 The majority of the time, as employees, we tend to compare our work to that of our peers, and since the workplace is a “what have you done for me lately” environment, those who seem to be completing projects and work at a rapid pace are glorified while those who do not are often ostracized.
-However, focusing on this high quantity, low-quality formula has significant drawbacks in the big picture.
+However, focusing on this high quantity, the low-quality formula has significant drawbacks in the big picture.
 Yes, in the short term, the praise for work completed feels fantastic, and you feel on top of the world.
-Unfortunately, it will only be a matter of time before the foundation begins to crumble and what was previously seen as an accomplishment now looks like a gigantic mess.
-When we fail to take a proactive approach to establishing a quality mindset around our work, the results are typically felt in a number of ways.
-Let’s call them the 3 Rs:
+Unfortunately, it will only be a matter of time before the foundation begins to crumble, and what was previously seen as an accomplishment now looks like a gigantic mess.
+When we proactively fail to establish a quality vs quantity mindset around our work, the results are typically felt in several ways.

 Rework